fushen16/Final_Project/README.md

 **I strongly recommend you keep your project simple**.
 There is a lot to do here, and any complexity will blow up the amount of time and effort required to complete it.
 Remember to build the simplest thing possible to achieve the task your application is meant to accomplish and avoid feature creep.
 You can always iterate on what you've built *after* you've completed the minimum viable product.

 *include your proposal in this README after this line:*

+1. My project is to provide an inventory management service to F5 products
+2. Will have a list of inventory locations (collection of inventory location objects)
+3. The inventory location object will have properties of address, geo code, amount of products
+4. Inventory management service (IMS) will take a request for a product in a given amount from a customer of known address.
+5. IMS will based on requester's address to choose the closest inventory location to fullfil customer's requester
+6. if the chosen location doesn't have enough products, then moved to next closest location to fullfil the request
+7. When an inventory location doesn't have enough stocked products, it needs to back order and the back order can only be filled in a defined time interval.

+additional functionality (if time allowed):

+8. Each inventory location only operates during local office hours (for example: 8am-5pm)
+9. A request may have a service contract attached to it so that certain SLA has to be met
+10. The selection of inventory location then need to be decided by its schedule as well as its geo location